amethyst/legion/readme.md

 Legion provides a few feature flags:

-* `par-iter` - Enables parallel iterators and parallel schedule execution via the rayon library.
+* `parallel` - Enables parallel iterators and parallel schedule execution via the rayon library.
 Enabled by default.
 * `extended-tuple-impls` - Extends the maximum size of view and component tuples from 8 to 24, at the cost of increased compile times.
 Off by default.
 * `serialize` - Enables the serde serialization module and associated functionality.
 Enabled by default.
 * `crossbeam-events` - Implements the `EventSender` trait for crossbeam `Sender` channels, allowing them to be used for event subscriptions.
 Enabled by default.